 We avoid folding at all costs because of our belief system tied to it.
 We feel like failures if we fold and we’re scared that if we turn around for a hot minute, someone will come in and right away, reap the benefits of our deserved jackpot.

-BOTTOM LINE: If it’s an emotional slot machine/Ponzi scheme you’re involved in, I promise you – it was this way before you and will CONTINUE to be this way after you.
+Bottom line: If it’s a relational slot machine/Ponzi scheme you’re involved in, I promise you – it was this way before you and will continue to be this way after you.
 Just because you thought you could get the cat to bark (and it didn’t), doesn’t mean it’s going to bark with the next person and it definitely doesn’t mean that it ever barked in the past.
 Cats MEOW.

-If you suffer from low self esteem like I used to, any red flags that indicate a need to fold will make you even more excited to invest.
+And if you suffer from low self-esteem like I used to, any red flags that indicate a need to fold will make you even more excited to invest.

-Build your emotional fortune first and emanate the jackpot that YOU have become – not by “hitting it big” or “getting lucky,” by means of self deprecating investment in a f*cktard – but by knowing when to fold from the bs and speaking with your actions.
+Build your emotional fortune first and emanate the jackpot that YOU have become.
+Not by “hitting it big” or “getting lucky,” by means of investing in a sh*tty person, but by knowing when to fold from the bs, staying on your white horse, and speaking with your actions.

-The universe will reward you beyond what any one-sided, disconnected investment scheme (aka relationsh*t), could ever deliver.
+The universe will reward you beyond what any relational slot machine could ever deliver.